marvinrusinek/marvinrusinek/README.md

 ### Hi there 👋

 - 🌱 I utilize the Angular framework to create innovative single-page applications.
-- 🔭 I also develop beautiful frontend website interfaces using Elementor.
+- 🔭 I also develop beautiful frontend websites using Elementor.
 - 📫 Feel free to reach out to me at marvinrusinek@gmail.com